Maryum97/03-JavaScript_Password_Generator/README.md

 This is the external stylesheet for the index file, to add auxiliary styling for some of the elements on the website.
 Most of the styling, however, has been carried out using Bootstrap.

 <b>3. <i>script.js:</i></b>
 This is the most important file in this assignment, the JavaScript file, used to make the webpage interactive towards the user (or the employee) generating their password.
 The Javascript includes the code for calling the 'Generate Password' button, so that when it is presseed, the page produces some popups to ask the user questions about the specifications for their new password.
-The prompts that popup on the webpage, on clicking on the button once, include the following:
+The prompts that popup on the webpage, on clicking on the button once, include the following (all the actions have been performed on the deployed webpage):

 i.      <div text-align = "centre">![Annotation 2020-12-20 125527](https://user-images.githubusercontent.com/73832871/102714219-1730d980-42c5-11eb-805d-37755da725dc.png)</div>
 This prompt asks the user to confirm the number of characters they want in their password.
 When they select any number outside the given range (8-128), the next prompt states that the password length must be between the given range, and then the prompt in the iamge above appears again.